 12. Can we be sued for discrimination on grounds of nationality, because we have refused to confirm the contract of a Syrian refugee?

 Once refugee status has been granted, an individual has the same social and economic rights as a UK citizen, including full access to employment.
 So your refugee is entitled to the protection of UK employment legislation.

 Discrimination is unlawful if it is on racial grounds, but racial grounds are defined under the Equality Act as any of the following:

 If you are refusing to confirm the Syrian's contract on any or all of these grounds, you are at risk of a charge of discrimination; but if it is for other reasons it will not be discriminatory.
 If there are conduct or performance issues, however, a fair and reasonable disciplinary procedure should be followed, based on the relevant Acas Code of Practice.

 Otherwise, provided that the two years' service qualification has been met, there could be a finding of unfair dismissal in the Employment Tribunal.

 13. Is it discrimination if we refuse flexible working for a worker with a disabled relative?

 Yes.
-Before 30 June 2014, only parents and carers had the right to ask for flexible working.
-But from 30 June 2014 the right was extended to almost all employees with at least 26 weeks' service.
+From 30 June 2014 flexible working rights were extended to almost all employees with at least 26 weeks' service.
 This includes both full-time and part-time employees.

 If an employee has worked for you for at least a year and has children, they may also be entitled to unpaid parental leave.
 This applies to parents who have a child under the age of five or a disabled child under the age of 18.
 It also applies to parents who have adopted a child within the last five years while the child remains under the age of 18.
 For each qualifying child, the parent can take up to four weeks leave in a year subject to an overall maximum of 18 weeks.